saiteja512/task-4/README.md

 ---

 ## ⚙️ Features in the Dashboard
-- ✅ KPI Cards for Total Sales, Profit, and Orders
+- KPI Cards for Total Sales, Profit, and Orders
-- ✅ Time-Series Analysis (Monthly/Quarterly Trends)
-- ✅ Interactive Filters for Region, Category, and Date
-- ✅ Bar/Column Charts for Category-wise Sales & Profit
-- ✅ Map Visualization for Region-level Sales
+- Products sold by Agents
+- Calls Status Donut
-- ✅ Consistent Color Theme and Clean Layout
+- Consistent Color Theme and Clean Layout
-- ✅ Tooltip Interactivity and Filter Actions
-- ✅ Multi-page Navigation (if implemented)

 ---